winderai/bacalhau-landscape-analysis-benchmarks/installation/CLOUDWATCH.md

 Save it in `export AWS_INSTANCE_PROFILE_ARN="<your-instance-profile-arn>"`.

 Now run the following command for each EC2 instance in your cluster.
-Replace `<your-ec2-instance-ID>` with the right `Instance ID`, you can find that in the AWS console.
+Replace `<your-ec2-instance-ID>` with the right `Instance ID`, you can find that value either in the AWS console or by running `ec2metadata --instance-id`.

 ```
 aws ec2 associate-iam-instance-profile \